Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Statement 2 correct The RTE Act mandates passing a Teacher Eligibility Test (TET) for teaching primary classes, and the National Council for Teacher Education (NCTE) lays down the guidelines for conducting this test.
+Statement 2 is correct: The RTE Act mandates that candidates must pass the Teacher Eligibility Test (TET) to qualify for teaching primary classes.
+The NCTE sets the guidelines for conducting this test.

-As per the All India Survey on Higher Education (AISHE) 2019-20, out of the total number of teacher education institutions in India, around 67% are privately managed, and only around 33% are government-managed.
-Hence, statement 3 is incorrect.
+Statement 3 is incorrect: According to the All India Survey on Higher Education (AISHE) 2019-20, approximately 67% of teacher education institutions in India are privately managed, while only around 33% are government-run.

 QUESTION 13